isomerpages/govtech-gobusiness-main/_browse-all-equipment-Construction/Electric-Crawler-Crane.md

 ### Technical Requirements

 Electric crawler cranes offer energy efficiency in construction operations.
-These machines use electric motors to power their lifting and movement, converting more energy into useful work than traditional diesel models.
+These machines use electric motors to power their lifting and movement, converting more energy into useful work.
+- Manufacturer specs must show that the electric crawler crane consumes less energy than its typical diesel equivalent.
+- Electric machinery should be powered by grid electricity (i.e., not electricity generated from diesel generators) and not be fitted with diesel engine.

 ### Pre-Approved Equipment Brands and Models